leancloud/docs-en/views/acl_guide_leanengine.md

 ```

 After creating the hook, deploy the code to the cloud.
-Now, after creating a post on the client-side, it will have the following ACL automatically:
+From now on, for each post created on the client-side, it will have the following ACL automatically:

 ```json
 {"*":{"read":true},"role:admin":{"write":true}}